rardoz/roe-the-dev/README.md

 ## Getting Started

+- Copy the `.env.example` file to `.env.local` file in the project root and update accordingly
+- Make sure you are on Node 20+
-First, run the development server:
+- Then, run the development server:

 ```bash
 npm run dev